 The steel shall be Rust Grade A or B (ISO 8501-1).
 For steel with Rust Grades C or D, contact your nearest Jotun office for advice.
 Initial inspection and pretreatment Inspect the surface for contaminations and if present, remove with an alkaline detergent.
 Agitate the surface to activate the cleaner and before it dries, wash the treated area by Low-Pressure Water Cleaning (LPWC) to Wa 1 (ISO 8501-4) using fresh water.
 Non-contaminated areas shall be washed down by Low-Pressure Water Cleaning (LPWC) to Wa 1 (ISO 8501-4) using fresh water to reduce the concentration of surface chlorides.
 Metal finishing For areas in corrosivity category C1 to C4 (ISO 12944-2) all irregularities, burrs, slivers, slag and spatter on welds, sharp edges and corners shall conform to minimum grade P2 (ISO 8501-3) Table 1, or as specified.
 All edges shall have a rounded radius of minimum 2 mm subjected to three pass grinding or equally effective method.
+For areas in corrosivity category C5 the requirement is conformance to grade P3 (ISO 8501-3) Table 1.
 Defective welds shall be replaced and treated to an acceptable finish before painting.
 Temporary welds and brackets shall be ground to a flat finish after removal from the parent metal.
 Pitting repair Pittings in steel can be difficult to cover fully with most coatings.
 In some areas it is practically feasible to use filler to fill pittings.
 This should then be done either after the initial surface preparation or after application of first coat.
-Abrasive blast cleaning Cleanliness After pre-treatment is complete, the surface shall be dry abrasive blast cleaned to Sa 21⁄2 (ISO 8501-1) using abrasive media suitable to achieve a sharp and angular surface profile.
-Surface profile Recommended surface profile 30-85 $\mu m,\,grade$ Fine to Medium G (ISO 8503-2).
+Abrasive blast cleaning Cleanliness After pre-treatment is complete, the surface shall be dry abrasive blast cleaned to Sa $2\frac{1}{2}$ (ISO 8501-1) using abrasive media suitable to achieve a sharp and angular surface profile.
+Surface profile Recommended surface profile 30-85 μm , grade Fine to Medium G; Ry5 (ISO 8503-2).
 Abrasive media quality The selected abrasive must be compatible with both the surface to be blast cleaned and the specified coating system.
 The abrasive shall meet specifications as per relevant parts of ISO 11124 (Specification for metallic blast-cleaning abrasives), or ISO 11126 (Specification for non-metallic blast-cleaning abrasives).
 It should be sampled and tested as per relevant parts of ISO 11125 (metallic abrasives) or ISO 11127 (non-metallic abrasives).
 Dry storage of abrasive and shelter for blasting pots is necessary to prevent equipment becoming clogged with damp abrasive.
 All abrasive blast media used should be new and not recirculated, with the exception of Steel Grit.
 If this is utilized the circulation process must include a cleaning process.
 Compressed air quality The supply of clean air to blasting pots must be secured to avoid contamination of abrasive and thereby of blast cleaned surfaces.
 Compressors must be fitted with sufficient traps for oil and water.
 It is also recommended to fit two water separators at the blasting machine to ensure a supply of moisture-free air to the abrasive chamber.
-Dust contamination At the completion of abrasive blasting the prepared surface shall be cleaned to remove residues of corrosion products and abrasive media, and inspected for surface particulate contamination.
+Dust contamination At the completion of abrasive blasting the prepared surface shall be cleaned to remove residues of corrosion product and abrasive media and inspected for surface particulate contamination.
 Maximum contamination level is rating 2 (ISO 8502-3).
 Dust size no greater than class 2.
-Hand and Power Tool Cleaning Power tool cleaning Date of issue: 14 September 2016 Page: 2/9
+Hand and Power Tool Cleaning Power tool cleaning Date of issue: 19 February 2016 Page: 2/10